form3tech-oss/vault-plugin-secrets-grafana-cloud/README.md

 ## Usage

 After the secrets engine is configured Vault can be used to generate grafana cloud api tokens for a given role.
+These steps can also be performed using the [terraform provider](https://github.com/form3tech-oss/terraform-provider-vault-grafanacloud).

 1. Setup role